DanielSolomon7/GDPR-Project/README.md

 In the root directory, upload the CSV data file: python src/run_upload_data_file.py - then enter the name of the file - make sure it is the correct name, otherwise an error will occur.
 If no error occurs, the file has been uploaded.

+Log into AWS, and run the 'state-machine-for-lambda' state machine, entering a JSON string with a 'file_to_obfuscate' key and a value of a string of the file name, and a 'pii_fields' key, with a value of a list of strings of column names of the desired columns to obfuscate.
+For example:
+{
+    "file_to_obfuscate": "people_data.csv",
+    "pii_fields": ["name", "email_address"]
+}

+Once run, an obfuscated file of the file that was entered, with the chosen columns obfuscated, should be uploaded into the target bucket.

+## Deleting
 Before running terraform destroy, delete files from the storage and target buckets.
 Run function in root directory: python src/run_delete_data_file.py - then enter the name of the file - make sure it is the correct name.

 To delete the cloud infrastrcuture, cd into the terraform folder and run: terraform destroy.